 ‘What do you think about the effect of this addiction on your life?’

 ‘I think of all the good times that I’ve wasted having good times.
 When I was drinking I should’ve been thinking.
 When I was smoking I should have been exercising.
-When I was fighting I could’ve done the right thing.
-All of that boozing- I was really going to the pack.’
+When I was fighting I should’ve done the right thing.
+When was driving my truck I should have been walking.
+I just needed someone to take me in hand.’

 ‘So why then do you drink?’